sanjeyac/activity-tracker/README.md

 ## RoadMap / Todo

 - Complete documentation
-- Writing tests
+- Writing more tests
-- Refactor architecture with a solid MVC structure ( current version is just a proof of concept)
+- Create a solid View Layer ( Dynamic Charts )
 - Tons of validations
 - CronTab installer script
 - Custom Filters (Matchers)
-- Private mode, at the moment anything will be tracked
+- Private mode, at the moment everything will be tracked
-- Current daemon works on Linux, maybe Windows and MacOS will bu supported
+- Current daemon works on Linux, maybe Windows and MacOS will be supported in the future

 ## Tech